-As of June 30, 2021, we had \$3,914.4 million in aggregate principal amount of total debt.
-Additionally, our revolving credit facility has a remaining borrowing capacity of \$1,385.6 million as of June 30, 2021.
+As of June 30, 2022, we had \$3,793.0 million in aggregate principal amount of total debt.
+Additionally, our revolving credit facility has a remaining borrowing capacity of \$1,475.0 million as of June 30, 2022.
 Our overall leverage and the terms of our financing arrangements could:

-- limit our ability to obtain additional financing in the future for working capital, capital expenditures or acquisitions, to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity; - make it more difficult for us to satisfy the terms of our debt obligations; - limit our ability to refinance our indebtedness on terms acceptable to us, or at all; - limit our flexibility to plan for and to adjust to changing business and market conditions and increase our vulnerability to general adverse economic and industry conditions; - require us to dedicate a substantial portion of our cash flow from operations to make interest and principal payments on our debt, thereby limiting the availability of our cash flow to fund future investments, capital expenditures, working capital, business activities and other general corporate requirements; and - increase our vulnerability to adverse economic or industry conditions.
+- limit our ability to obtain additional financing in the future for working capital, capital expenditures or acquisitions, to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity; - make it more difficult for us to satisfy the terms of our debt obligations; - limit our ability to refinance our indebtedness on terms acceptable to us, or at all; - limit our flexibility to plan for and to adjust to changing business and market conditions; - require us to dedicate a substantial portion of our cash flow from operations to make interest and principal payments on our debt, thereby limiting the availability of our cash flow to fund future investments, capital expenditures, working capital, business activities and other general corporate requirements; and - increase our vulnerability to adverse economic or industry conditions.